The November List

-Stocking up on hot drink options: my usual chamomile and chai tea, some hot cocoa, my premixed jar of spices for turmeric lattes, and fresh ginger in the fridge.
+Stocking up on hot drink options: my usual chamomile and chai teas, some hot cocoa, my premixed jar of spices for turmeric lattes, and fresh ginger in the fridge.

 Treating myself to a new set of pajamas.
-I think this gift to myself will be greatly appreciated.
+I think this gift will be greatly appreciated.

 Having a steady stream of reading material.
 When stuck at home, there really is no better way to escape than to read.
 We’re currently both reading The Way of Kings, the first in an epic fantasy series by Brandon Sanderson.
 Each book clocks in at over 1,000 pages so we’ve got plenty of content to get through.
 I also have a little pile of New Yorkers waiting for me, which I’ve let myself get behind on.